mrRobot62/anycubic_filament_sku_sniffer/README.md

 **BTW:** if somebody is interested in: Anycubic use Shopify as e-commerce software

-# Simple US-Example with three US-Websides
+# Example 1: Sniff three US-Websides (three different Filaments)
 - output into a file
 - use markdown as output table
 - print url inside table